openvinotoolkit/open_model_zoo/demos/README.md

 source <INSTALL_DIR>/deployment_tools/bin/setupvars.sh
 ```
 You can also build demos manually using Inference Engine binaries from the
 [openvino](https://github.com/openvinotoolkit/openvino) repo.
-In this case please set `InferenceEngine_DIR` to a CMake folder you built the openvino project from, for example `<openvino_repo>/inference-engine/build`.
+In this case please set `InferenceEngine_DIR` to a CMake folder you built the Inference Engine from, for example `<openvino_repo>/inference-engine/build`.
 Please also set the `OpenCV_DIR` variable pointing to the required OpenCV package.
 The same OpenCV
 version should be used both for the inference engine and demos build.
 Please refer to the Inference Engine <a href="https://github.com/openvinotoolkit/openvino/blob/master/build-instruction.md">build instructions</a>